Members of the Quality Council

 Susan McCahan

-Susan McCahan is the Vice-Provost, Innovations in Undergraduate Education and Vice-Provost, Academic Programs at the University of Toronto.
-She is a professor in the Department of Mechanical and Industrial Engineering.
+Susan McCahan served as Vice-Provost, Academic Programs from 2018 to 2024 at the University of Toronto.
+She now holds the positions of Associate Vice-President and Vice-Provost, Digital Strategies and Vice-Provost, Innovations in Undergraduate Education and is a professor in the Department of Mechanical and Industrial Engineering.
 Her research area is in engineering education and specifically universal instructional design and assessment practices.
 She is a Fellow of the American Association for the Advancement of Science and has been the recipient of several major teaching awards including the 3M National Teaching Fellowship.
-Her office manages quality assurance reviews and the governance of new programs.
+Her previous responsibilities included oversight of the management of quality assurance reviews and the governance of new programs.
 As Vice Provost, Innovations in Undergraduate Education, her portfolio revolves around the quality of the academic experience for the University’s 71,000 undergraduate students.
-In addition, her portfolio includes educational technology, online learning, and the Centre for Teaching Support and Innovation, which is the University’s central teaching center.

 Andrew McWilliams